music-encoding/guidelines/_guidelines-dev/11-scholarlyediting/02-edittrans/04-edittransadddelomissions/03-edittranssubst.md

 An intervention closely related to substitution is the restoration of a previously deleted section.
 For this purpose MEI offers the {% include link elem="restore" %} element, which may contain a {% include link elem="del" %} or other content directly.

-The following example illustrates an instance where a lyric which was cancelled and later restored by overwriting it:
+The following example illustrates an instance where a lyric was cancelled and later restored by overwriting it:

 {% include mei example="editTrans/editTrans-sample242.xml" valid="" %}